 A seasonal business is one which earns 70% or more of its gross income in a period of six successive months or less.
 A business that is required to make payments under Metro Code 7.05.190 and qualifies as a seasonal business may make quarterly payments timed with the season in which income is generated.
 To use the seasonal business quarterly payment method, the business must petition and receive approval in advance from the Administrator.
-A business requesting use of the seasonal business quarterly payment method must petition the Administrator no later than the due date of the 1st quarterly estimated payment required by the codes.
+A business requesting use of the seasonal business quarterly payment method date of the 1st quarterly estimated payment required by the codes.